How to Transcribe Videos for Accessibility and ADA Compliance

 • Plan for natural pauses where audio descriptions can be inserted

-• Use high-quality microphones to ensure clear audio for accurate transcription
+• Use high-quality microphones for clear audio that transcribes accurately

 During Production

-• Record in quiet environments to minimize background noise
+• Record in quiet environments to cut background noise

 • Speak clearly and at a moderate pace

-• Identify speakers verbally when multiple people appear on camera
+• Identify speakers verbally when several people appear on camera

 Post-Production Workflow